Ramshreyas/OpenSSME/PROGRESS.md

-# OpenSEM MVP Progress Tracker
+# OpenSSME MVP Progress Tracker

 This file breaks down the MVP implementation into fine-grained, actionable tasks.
 As tasks are completed, mark them as **[x]** and add notes as needed.
 The structure supports multiple SEM projects using shared scaffolding.